cucumber/godog/README.md

 - godogs_test.go
 ```

-Run `go test` in the **godogs** directory to run the steps you have defined.
-You should now see that the scenario runs
+Run `go get github.com/cucumber/godog`, `go mod tidy`, and `go test` in the **godogs** directory to run the steps you have defined.
-with a warning stating there are no tests to run.
+You should now see that the scenario runs with a warning stating there are no tests to run.
 ```
 testing: warning: no tests to run
 PASS